strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ::: tip NOTE

-If you would like to see the route of any specific **Content Type**, you will need to navigate to the **Content Type** under the **Roles and Permissions** plugin and click the ⚙️ next to the value.
-On the right, you will see the route:
+If you would like to see the route of any specific **Content Type**, you need to navigate to the **Content Type** under the **Roles and Permissions** plugin and click the ⚙️ next to the value.
+On the right, you see the route:

 ![Permission Routes](../assets/getting-started/tutorial/permission-routes.png 'Permission Routes')

 :::

 ::: tip CONGRATULATIONS
-👏 Congratulations, you have now completed the **Strapi Quick Start Tutorial**.
+👏 Congratulations, you have now completed the **Strapi Getting Started Tutorial**.
 Where to go next?

 - Learn how to use Strapi with React ([Gatsby](https://blog.strapi.io/building-a-static-website-using-gatsby-and-strapi) or [Next.js](https://blog.strapi.io/strapi-next-setup/)) or Vue.js ([Nuxt.js](https://blog.strapi.io/cooking-a-deliveroo-clone-with-nuxt-vue-js-graphql-strapi-and-stripe-setup-part-1-7/)).
 - Read the [concepts](../concepts/concepts.html) and [articles](../articles/) to deep dive into Strapi.